 Most of the time, the site where you see the answer in the answer box is the number one result, but not always.
 One thing we know though, it’s always ranked within the top five for whatever the query may be.
 As such, your site needs to be there, too, and if you want to knock the others down, you’ll at least 1,000, if not more high quality referring domains.
 This means creating content that’s worthy of others linking to it.
 But, beyond that, you’ll also need to have a high level of engagement on the specific page you’re trying to get ranked in the Answer Box.

-You’ll also need high value content that’s fewer than 2,000 words in length.
+You’ll also need high-value content that’s fewer than 2,000 words in length.
 The more relevant your information, the more value it offers, and the more updated your website is, the better.
-But, if it fails at basic optimization tasks such as being optimized for mobile devices, none of the rest of your SEO work will matter.
-More than half of all web traffic comes from mobile devices – so if you haven’t already, make sure you’re using the Mobile-Friendly tool to see if your website is mobile friendly.
+If it fails at basic optimization tasks such as being optimized for mobile devices, none of the rest of your SEO work will matter.
+More than half of all web traffic comes from mobile devices – so if you haven’t already, make sure you’re using the Mobile-Friendly tool to see if your website is mobile-friendly.
 Even if it is, Google can still provide some suggestions to help you improve the user experience.
 When your website helps Google provide a quality user experience for the searchers, Google will thank you with an improved ranking.

 GO AFTER LOW-HANGING FRUIT: FIND QUESTIONS WITHOUT ANSWER BOXES